Ally Bank ends all overdraft fees, first large bank to do so

 In response, the industry has been inching away from overdraft fees, albeit reluctantly.
 Large banks like Bank of America and Wells Fargo both now offer products without overdraft fees, although they come with more limited features than their other accounts.
 Many banks suspended overdraft fees early last year when the pandemic struck.
 Other banks, like regional banking giant PNC, have introduced features to their bank products to help avoid the fees in the first place.

-However Ally is the first big bank to get rid of overdraft fees altogether.
+However, Ally is the first big U.S. bank to get rid of overdraft fees altogether.

 But banks are still heavily reliant on overdraft fees for revenue.
 The industry collected more than $12 billion in overdraft fee revenue last year alone, according to industry research.

-Note: This story has been updated to correct that Ally is headquartered in Detroit, not Charlotte, North Carolina.